Western Sydney Leadership Dialogue: Advocacy

 Since its launch, the Western Sydney Leadership Dialogue has focused its lobbying efforts on a range of projects, including the north–south rail, SBS relocation, value capture, social issues and local government reform, for Western Sydney.

 North–south rail

 In 2016, the Dialogue joined Western Sydney councils and major landowners to establish the Western Sydney Rail Alliance to lobby for a north–south rail connection in Western Sydney.
 The proposed rail connection would connect to the new Badgerys Creek Airport.
 According to the report A network of opportunity–Western Sydney Rail by Deloitte and Arup, a north–south rail connection would boost employment hubs in Western Sydney and promote economic growth.
-In 2018, The government approved $7bn in funding for a new rail connection from St Marys to Badgerys Creek Airport.
+In 2018, government approved $7bn in funding for a new rail connection from St Marys to Badgerys Creek Airport.

 SBS relocation

 The Western Sydney Leadership Dialogue advocated the push for SBS headquarters to relocate to Western Sydney.
 The lobby group pushed for Western Sydney councils to suggest potential headquarters and propose a deal.